lorenzo85/scenarios-ica/traffic-management-traffic-shifting/step4/text.md

 Create a [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/)
-resource in the `default` namespace named `notification` with a single HTTP route for host `notification-service`.
+resource in the `default` namespace named `notification` with a single default HTTP destination route for host `notification-service`.

 Define the route with two destinations, one to the subset named `v1` with weight `80%` and the second one to the subset named `v2` with weight `20%`.